garrandall/popular-music-data/tracks/perfect-situation-weezer.md

 I just pass through...

 singing...
-Ooohhhhh oh.
-Ooohhhhh oh.
-Ooohhhhhhhhhh.
+Oh oh.
+Oh oh.
+Oh.
 Singing...
-Ooohhhhh oh.
-Ooohhhhh oh.
-Ooohhhhhhhhhh.
+Oh oh.
+Oh oh.
+Oh.

 Get your hands off the girl,
 Can't you see that she belongs to me?